 Internet: Mostly hotels, as well as my apartment, included access to the Internet in the range of services provided to their guests.
 But outside you can always find the internet in cafes or restaurants.
 Since I have a European mobile connection, I caught my 4G network everywhere.

-HOW TO GET FROM AIRPORT TO THE CITY
+HOW TO GET FROM LISBON AIRPORT TO THE CITY CENTER

 Humberto Delgado Airport, also known simply as Lisbon Airport, is an international airport located 7 km from the city center of Lisbon and it is the largest in Portugal.
 The airport accepts international (regular and low-cost) and domestic flights and consists of 2 terminals T1 and T2.

-Getting to and from the airport by public transport is very easy.
+Getting to and from the Lisbon Airport by public transport is very easy.

 The most economical way to take the metro.
 The Lisbon Airport is connected to the city by the red line with the terminal station “Aeroporto”.
 The metro station is located in the terminal and the city can be reached in 20 minutes.
 The cost of one trip – 1.90 euros.
 If you purchase a card “Zapping”, each next trip is 1.25 euros.